chibiboba/JS-120/JS 129/JS 129 study guide.md

 - Rule: constructor that explicitly tries to return an object returns that object instead of a new object of the desired type.
 In all other situations, it returns the newly created object, provided no errors occur.
 In particular, the constructor ignores primitive return values and returns the new object instead.

 ##### Supplying Constructor Arguments with Plain Objects

+- Can shorten arguments in a constructor by merging object argument with instance object.

 Constructor functions sometimes have to grow with the needs of a program.
 That often means adding more arguments to the constructor.
 For instance, our `Car` constructor may one day end up looking like this: